GoogleCloudPlatform/anthos-service-mesh-samples/docs/canary-testing/README.md

 ## Introduction
 Canary Testing is integral with testing when completing upgrades on your cluster.

-* In the `canary-service/` folder, we will learn how to Traffic Split to perform a Canary service deployment on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) with [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/overview).
+* In this folder, we will learn how to Traffic Split to perform a Canary service deployment on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) with [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/overview).
 <!-- * In `canary-cp`, we will learn how to safely complete a Control Plane Canary upgrade with ASM  -->
 Anthos Service Mesh is Google's fully managed Istio-compliant service mesh.
 This means that Istio's APIs work with ASM.